flh3/theme-academic-cv-new/content/post/2025_LSA_MI_A/index.md

     ns <- nrow(wmiss) #how many observations
     m <- 20 #number of imputations

-Blimp requires all numeric variables.
-We convert our factors into numeric variables.

-    tall <-  mutate(wmiss,
-      across(everything(), as.numeric)
-    )
-    # the character variable turns into NA
+{{% callout note %}}
+UPDATE: rblimp used to require all numeric variables only (at the time of acceptance of the manuscript).
+However, this has been updated (in version 0.2.7) and there is no need to convert factors into numeric variables anymore.
+We can use the `wmiss` dataset as-is and this is used in the imputation.
+{{% /callout %}}

 We are now ready to impute 20 datasets.
 We do not need to do this per plausible value.